magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/acsd-45424-incorrect-reservation-compensation-created-after-partial-refund.md

 <ins>Expected results</ins>:

-If you didn't select the *Return to Stock* during the credit memo creation, the `inventory_reservation` table will not have a record corresponding to the credit memo.
+If you did not select the *Return to Stock* during the credit memo creation, the `inventory_reservation` table will not have a record corresponding to the credit memo.

 <ins>Actual results</ins>: